Te Poi

 Te Poi is a small village in rural Waikato, New Zealand, established in 1912 at the base of the Kaimai Range.
 Te Poi is part of a thriving farming area, particularly for dairying, thoroughbred horse breeding and cropping.

-The village is serviced by a garage, a cafe, a pub/restaurant and many other small businesses, and has a public tennis court.
+The village is serviced by a cafe, a pub/restaurant, a small supermarket and many other small businesses, and has a public tennis court.
 There are trout fishing spots nearby.

 From Te Poi, it is 40 minutes to Tauranga, 35 minutes to Rotorua, 45 minutes to Hamilton, two hours to skiing at Mount Ruapehu on the Central Plateau and two hours to Auckland.

 History and culture

 Te Poi built a memorial hall in 1922 to commemorate fallen soldiers from World War I. It built another memorial hall to commemorate its fallen sons from World War II.

 Te Poi was the site of the Sunny Park-Hinuera Cooperative Dairy Company, known for its casein production.
 In 1983 Sunny Park buildings were auctioned off after the merger with the Waikato Dairy Company.
 The village has weathered the loss of the factory well due to its central location.

 The town celebrated its district centenary on 31 March 2012.